Use clinical note templates to save your providers time and help them create thorough, consistent clinical notes.

 Select the answers to the questions you have defined.
 When you finish responding to the prompts, your completed clinical note will appear in the Patient Chart with the custom answers that you have chosen.

 Now that your template is set up, adding specific information for a new patient exam is a snap!
-All the other types of clinical notes you record can be set up with a similar template just as easily to improve efficiency, accuracy, and consistency.
+All the other types of clinical notes you record can be set up with a similar template just as easily, so think about the kinds of notes you want to make and make a project of setting up new templates or customizing existing templates.

 To learn more about using the Clinical Notes Templates, see Creating clinical note templates in the Dentrix Help.